zeyneptandogan/preprocessedpeoples/index.md

 | T-statistic     | -1.153  |
 | P-value         | 0.251   |

 <div style="text-align: justify; margin-top: 10px;"> Well, gender bias is not always the case since the p value shows us that there is no statistically significant difference in the number of films acted in by male and female actors before Oscar nomination/win.
 In other words, we do not have enough evidence to say that the gender has an influence over the career paths on the film appearances before Oscar recognition in the dataset.
-The negative and low t value shows that male average is higher than female and this difference is not large enough.</div>
+The negative and low t value shows that male average is higher than female however this difference is not large enough.</div>

 2) After Nomination/Win